fbpx

 Photo: Embla

-I think there’s something about restaurants that makes me feel safe and calm; because I’m in someone else’s house, I can let go and allow myself to be taken care of.
-There is always someone to talk to if you’re in the mood for banter, you can eat, drink, there’s usually amazing music and fantastic smells… it just tickles every sense.
+There’s something about restaurants that makes me feel safe and calm; like I’m in someone else’s house.
+I can let go and allow myself to be taken care of.
+There is always someone to talk to if you’re in the mood for banter.
+You can eat and drink.
+There’s usually amazing music and fantastic smells… it just tickles every sense.

 So then, it always confuses me when people frown at me dining alone and enjoying it.
-It might be an older couple in the restaurant staring me down, or one of the staff continuously asking if I’m waiting for someone, or even my friends, not understanding why I would’ve wanted to be out on my own.
+It might be an older couple in the restaurant staring me down, or one of the staff continuously asking if I’m waiting for someone, or even my friends, not understanding why I would’ve wanted to be on my own.
+I always say the best things happen when you’re alone.

-One of our writers, Natasha, feels the same way.
-She also says that as a food writer, dining alone is an integral part of work.
+A former colleague Natasha Bazika says that, as a food writer, dining alone is an integral part of work.

 dining-alone

-“It’s strange because everyone’s scared of dining alone, of being alone in general, I guess, but what you actually get from solo dining is this real sense of security.
+“It’s strange because everyone’s scared of dining alone, of being alone in general, I guess, but what you actually get from solo dining is this real sense of security,” she says.

 “People, the staff mostly, know you’re there alone, and they make an effort to look out for you more than they would the average customer.
-You get to build a relationship with them, and you can actually make amazing friends and have the most amazing experiences,” she says.
+You get to build a relationship with them, and you can actually make amazing friends and have the most amazing experiences.”

-There has also been a huge change in the hospitality industry.
+There has also been a shift in the hospitality industry.
 Never before have we had so many different styles of venues to choose from, especially in Australia.
-To think that under a decade ago, most of Australia’s best cocktail bars were in hotels is insane, given that we have so many incredible bars to choose from at our doorstep in 2023.
+Under a decade ago, most of Australia’s best cocktail bars were in hotels.
 With the emergence of more venues came a growing interest in food, booze and dining out and, with that, a celebration of experimental and immersive dining experiences.

 dining-alone

-OpenTable’s latest dining insights reveal that 2023 is the year solo dining took off in Australia.
-According to OpenTable data, there has been a 14% year-on-year increase — and it’s not just on quiet days of the week either.
+OpenTable’s dining insights from 2023 showed it was the year solo dining took off in Australia.
+According to OpenTable data, there was a 14% year-on-year increase — and it’s wasn’t just on quiet days of the week either.
 Fridays, Thursdays and Wednesdays (in that order) were the most popular days for Aussies to indulge in much-needed “me time.”

-One of the biggest changes in regard to solo dining in Australia is the emergence of the bar table.
-We have an incredibly large European influence here in Australia, which is visible through our growing hospitality offerings.
-Over the years, the European style has become more refined, and we find ourselves with some incredible restaurants that offer bar dining – sitting up at the bar for your meal—which encourages a solo dining experience.
+One of the biggest changes to solo dining in Australia is the emergence of the bar table.
+We have a large European influence in Australia, visible through our growing hospitality offerings.
+Over the years, the European style has become more refined, and we find ourselves with some incredible restaurants that offer bar dining — sitting up at the bar for your meal — which encourages a solo dining experience.

-My family comes from Italy, where this is a very common way to eat.
-Especially in the bigger cities, where the houses are tiny apartments, and it’s actually cheaper to eat out, most people won’t eat a single meal at home.
+My family comes from Italy, where sitting at a bar is a common way to eat.
+Especially in the bigger cities, where the houses are tiny apartments, and it’s cheaper to eat out, most people won’t eat a single meal at home.
 It’s a pop-in-and-out, have-a-spritz and a-bowl of pasta type deal, sitting or standing at a bar.

 dining-alone